DevMhrn/Project-Alfred/README.md

 ## 🚀 Introduction

-- Alfred is a Humanoid Robot whose purpose is to greet people entering the Innovation Lab at Scaler School of Technology.
-In the under-construction Innovation Labs, we have a reception area which would be manned by a Robot.
+- Introducing **Alfred**, the **futuristic robot** welcoming guests to the Innovation Labs at **Scaler School of Technology**.
+With his cool look and smart brain, Alfred says hi to visitors and shows them around.
+He's not just a robot; he's a **symbol of cool ideas**, making people excited to be here.He's not just a receptionist; he's a symbol of innovation, sparking curiosity and inspiration in all who encounter him Get ready for the future, starting with a friendly wave from Alfred.

 ## 🎯 Problem Statement